sannisjoholm/FaceRecognition/README.md

 - **Output Folder**: Currently empty and not in use yet.
 This folder is intended to store the results of the face recognition process.

 ## Current Status
-The scores and metrics displayed (such as emotions, age, and race percentages) are not yet accurate and should be considered as placeholders or initial outputs during testing phases.
+The scores and metrics displayed (such as emotions, age, and race percentages) are not yet accurate <br>and should be considered as placeholders or initial outputs during testing phases.
 <br>Future work will involve refining the accuracy of these predictions through improvements in the algorithm, dataset quality, and model training processes.

 ### Features: